MainulDip/KotlinEveryday/kotlin-basic-106-coroutine.md

 ```

-### Coroutine Cancelation of execution:
+### Coroutine Cancellation of execution:
-To get complete control, coroutine provide cancelation of it.
+To get complete control, coroutine provide cancellation of it.
 All the suspending functions in kotlinx.coroutines are cancellable.

-Ex: the program will only iterate few times instade of 1000 times, because it will be cancled after 1300ms.
+Ex: the program will only iterate few times instead of 1000 times, because it will be canceled after 1300ms.
 ```kotlin
 import kotlinx.coroutines.*